yguitton/training-material/topics/microbiome/tutorials/mgnify-amplicon-v5.0/tutorial.md

 >      - Click on {% icon galaxy-wf-edit %} **Edit**
 >      - **Remove** the steps:
 >           - *"1: SRA accession list"*
->           - *"32: Faster Download and Extract Reads in FASTQ"*
+>           - *"22: fastq-dl"*
+>           - *"23: Convert compressed file to uncompressed"
+>           - *"24: Convert compressed file to uncompressed"
+>           - *"25: Text reformatting"
+>           - *"26: Text reformatting"
+>           - *"27: Convert uncompressed file to compressed"
+>           - *"28: Convert uncompressed file to compressed"
 >      - Click on **Inputs** in the left side-panel and add an **Input dataset collection**
 >           - Add the *"Label"*: `Single-end reads`
->           - Connect it to the *"Single-end reads"* input in step *"33: MGnify's amplicon pipeline v5.0 - Quality control SE"*
+>           - Connect it to the *"Single-end reads"* input in step *"29: MGnify's amplicon pipeline v5.0 - Quality control SE"*
 >      - Click on **Inputs** in the left side-panel and add an **Input dataset collection**
 >           - Add the *"Label"*: `Paired-end reads`
 >           - Change *"Collection type"* to `list:paired`
->           - Connect it to the *"Paired-end reads"* input in step *"34: MGnify's amplicon pipeline v5.0 - Quality control PE"*
+>           - Connect it to the *"Paired-end reads"* input in step *"30: MGnify's amplicon pipeline v5.0 - Quality control PE"*
 >      - Click on {% icon galaxy-save %} **Save** and then {% icon workflow-run %} **Run** in the right side-panel
 > 3. **Run** {% icon workflow-run %} the workflow using the following inputs:
 >      - *"Single-end reads"*: Single-end reads collection